rusthon/Rusthon/src/cpprustbase.md

 					#return 'pointer(%s)->%s' % (name, attr)

 			else:  ## rust
+				## note: this conflicts with the new Rust unstable API,
+				## where the `append` method acts like Pythons `extend` (but moves the contents)
+				## depending on how the Rust API develops, this may have to be deprecated,
+				## or a user option to control if known arrays that call `append` should be
+				## translated into `push`.
+				## note: as a workaround known arrays could have special method `merge`,
+				## that would be translated into `append`, while this would be more python,
+				## it breaks human readablity of the translation, and makes debugging harder,
+				## because the user has to be aware of this special case.
+				if attr=='append' and name in self._known_arrays:
+					attr = 'push'

 				return '%s.borrow_mut().%s' % (name, attr)

 		elif (name in self._known_strings) and not isinstance(parent_node, ast.Attribute):